Sleep is the number one improvement tool you have available to you every day.

 Sleeping should be a relaxing, rejuvenating experience.

-If you have trouble falling asleep within 15 minutes of laying down don’t sit their and agonize about it.
+If you have trouble falling asleep within 15 minutes of laying down don’t sit there and agonize about it.

 Don’t keep checking the clock